-- Using electricity as its power source, the compressor pumps refrigerant through the system to gather heat and moisture from indoors and remove
+- Using electricity as its power source, the refrigerant flows through a closed system of refrigeration lines between the indoor unit and the outside unit.

 - Cleaner air – As your central air conditioning system draws air out of various rooms in the house through return air ducts, the air is pulled through an air filter, which removes airborne particles such as dust and lint.
 Sophisticated filters may remove microscopic pollutants, as well.
 The filtered air is then routed to air supply duct-work that carries it back to rooms.

 - Quieter operation – Because the compressor-bearing unit is located outside the home, the indoor noise level from its operation is much lower than that of a free-standing air conditioning